alexl0806/raccroche_v2/README.md

 # raccroche-v2

-This repository contains the code for Module 1 and 2 of the RACCROCHE pipeline.
+This repository contains the imported code for Module 1 and 2 of the RACCROCHE pipeline.
+Original code can be found [here](https://git.cs.usask.ca/nma904/module1_2)

 ## Overview